chiara-rizzi/first-steps-analysis/README.md

 * `jet_PartonTruthLabelID < 5`: the jet originates from a light quark
 * `jet_PartonTruthLabelID = 21`: the jet originates from a gluon

+## Tasks

+#### First task

+Plot the distribution of the number of tracks in jets originating from quarks and in jets originating from gluons.
+The plot should:
+* Show two histograms (with different colors) corresponding to the distribution of the number of tracks for jets in the two categories
+* Be normalized to 139 fb^{-1}
+* Have a legend
+* Have axes names

+#### Second task

+Following the example of the firs task, you should plot also the distribution of the jet width and of the two-point energy correlation.

 ## Example code

-## Tasks
-Plot the distribution of the number of